gcmt/vessel.nvim/README.md

 - `mark` Mark letter.
 - `lnum` Mark line number.
 - `col` Mark column number.
 - `line` Line on which the mark is positioned.
+Can be `nil` when the mark is invalid (`err` is not `nil`).
 - `file` File the mark belongs to.
-- `loaded` Whether the file is actually loaded in memory.
+- `err` The mark has an error.
+Usually when file cannot be read or line does not exist anymore.

 ### Jump Object